2024-25 Edition

 Affiliate Faculty

 M. Ackbar Abbas, M.Phil.
-University of Hong Kong, Professor of Comparative Literature; East Asian Studies (Hong Kong culture and postcolonialism, visual culture, architecture and cinema, cultural theory, globalization)
+University of Hong Kong, Professor Emeritus of Comparative Literature; East Asian Studies (Hong Kong culture and postcolonialism, visual culture, architecture and cinema, cultural theory, globalization)

 David Fedman, Ph.D.
 Stanford University, Associate Professor of History; East Asian Studies (Japan and Korea, environmental history, historical geography, global history, modern war)